wilmardo/docker-compose-radarr-sonarr-prowlarr-transmission/README.md

-# docker-compose-radarr-sonarr-jackett-transmission
+# docker-compose-radarr-sonarr-prowlarr-transmission
-Quick setup for Radarr, Sonarr, Jackett and Transmission
+Quick setup for Radarr, Sonarr, Prowlarr and Transmission

 ## Requirements: